-Assessment Require ements Title Assessment Requirements for VU23575 Recognise and use extremely familiar digital devices Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use conventions and linguistic knowledge to: recognise and identify the purpose of one extremely familiar digital device recognise a security feature of one extremely familiar digital device use an extremely familiar digital device to create and send one very short message, either spoken or written.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: uses of personally relevant digital devices uses of simple security features of digital devices reasons for using digital devices steps to send an extremely simple message using a digital device extremely simple formulaic language or symbols to send or respond to an extremely simple message using a digital device.
-Assessment Conditions Assessment must ensure access to: resources such as digital equipment, devices/visuals and bilingual resources as required.
+Assessment Requirements for VU23575 Recognise and use extremely familiar digital devices

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use conventions and linguistic knowledge to:

+- recognise and identify the purpose of one extremely familiar digital device - recognise a security feature of one extremely familiar digital device - use an extremely familiar digital device to create and send one very short message, either spoken or written.

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- uses of personally relevant digital devices - uses of simple security features of digital devices - · reasons for using digital devices - steps to send an extremely simple message using a digital device - extremely simple formulaic language or symbols to send or respond to an extremely simple message using a digital device.

+resources such as digital equipment, devices/visuals and bilingual resources as required.

 Where access to internet and/or mobile data is not available, skills in this unit may be demonstrated in a simulated environment.

-At this level the learner: works alongside an expert / mentor requires significant and highly structured support, prompting and advice requires extensive modelling.
-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
-Refer to Section B6.2 for further information on meeting the assessor requirements.
+At this level the learner:

+- · works alongside an expert / mentor

+- requires significant and highly structured support, prompting and advice

+- · requires extensive modelling.

-Unit code VU23576 Unit title Investigate Australian identity Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to investigate and become familiar with concepts of Australian identity and culture.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing and Oral Communication at Level 3 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening, Reading and Writing.
-They contribute directly to the achievement of ISLPR Speaking 2+, Listening 2+, Reading 2+ / 3 and Writing 2+ / 3.
+Unit code VU23576 76 Unit title Investig gate A Australian identity required d by E cribes the performance outcomes, skills and knowledge AL learners to investigate and become familiar with sustralian identity and culture.
+The out comes s described in this unit relate to: d dire the Australian Core Skills Framework (ACSF).
+They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing and Oral Communication at Level 3 and desc criptor: ribute t (International Second Language Proficiency Ratings) s for Speaking and Listening, Reading and Writing.
+They directly to the achievement of ISLPR Speaking 2+, 2+, Reading 2+/3 and Writing 2+/3.
 This unit applies to learners needing to develop their English language skills to increase their knowledge of contemporary Australian identity and culture.
 This unit is designed for integration and contextualisation with language units to support achievement of English language knowledge and skills.
 No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Elements describe the essential outcomes of a unit of competency.
-Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
+Pre-requisite Unit(s) Nil Compete Competency Field Not App olicable е Unit Sec tor Not App olicable Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 Investigate contemporary 1.1 Identify key aspects of contemporary Australian society Australian society 1.2 Investigate key changes that have occurred in Australian society 1.3 Describe key Australian values and traditions
+1 Investigate conte Australian society 1.1 Identify key aspects of contemporary Australian society , 1.2 Investigate key changes that have occurred in Australian society 1.3 Describe key Australian values and traditions

-1.4 Investigate key issues facing contemporary Australian society 1.5 Discuss aspects of contemporary Australian society with others 2 Investigate a local example of Australian culture 2.1 Select an example of Australian culture 2.2 Investigate and describe the significance of and key characteristics of the example selected 2.3 Gather and integrate information and perspectives about the example from different sources 2.4 Take notes of key information 2.5 Discuss the example of Australian culture investigated with others
+1.4 Investigate key issues facing contemporary Australian society 1.5 Discuss aspects of contemporary Australian society with others Investigate a local example of Australian culture 2.1 Select an example of Australian culture • 2.2 Investigate and describe the significance of and key characteristics of the example selected 2.3 Gather and integrate information and perspectives about the example from different sources 2.4 Take notes of key information 2.5 Discuss the example of Australian culture investigated with others